Adapting your home: The Kitchen

 There are some simple changes you can make to reduce potential risks whilst at the same time enabling people to continue to be independent with simple tasks in the kitchen.
 These include:

 • Label drawers, cupboards and fridges to indicate the contents.
-Consider using picture stickers
+You can also use picture stickers or braille labels

 • Fitting safety gates or stable doors to help to control access.